salah-alstre/ev-bmw/README.md

 1. Clone the repository: `git clone https://github.com/yourusername/bmw-advertisement.git`
 2. Navigate to the project directory: `cd bmw-advertisement`
 3. Install dependencies: `npm install`
-4. Start the application: `npm start`
+4. Start the development server: `npm run dev`

 ## Usage
-- Use the application to explore different BMW models, filter by specifications, and view detailed information.
+- Open the application in your browser at `http://localhost:3000` (or the specified port) to view the BMW advertisement.

 ## Contributing
 Contributions are welcome!
-Please submit issues or pull requests to help improve the project.
+Please submit issues or pull requests to enhance the project.

 ## License
 This project is licensed under the MIT License.